-|This site will guide you through setting up parental controls on most devices.||Find out how appropriate the games your children play, the apps they use and the films they watch really are.
+|Find out how appropriate the games your children play, the apps they use and the films they watch really are.

 Our online-safety policy outlines the school's approach to keeping children safe on line.
 Keeping children safe online forms a regular and very important part of our ICT provision, with key points regarding how to use technology safely taught and reinforced through these lessons.
 The children also participate in online safety awareness assemblies and we always undertaking a range of activities for online safety day, including inviting parents to a workshop to explain how to keep their children safe online.
 The children participate in assemblies and workshops delivered by the NSPCC.
 These opportunities highlight the importance of personal safety and the risks associated with on line bullying.

-Although we use Twitter as a means by which to communicate with parents and the wider world about the great work we are doing, we are mindful that risks exist in relation to the use of social media.
+Although we use Facebook as a means by which to communicate with parents and the wider world about the great work we are doing, we are mindful that risks exist in relation to the use of social media.
 Our Acceptable Use of Social Media Policy outlines our expectations of staff and pupils in their use of this platform to ensure that pupil safety and wellbeing stay at the forefront of our minds.